lesley-byte/password-maker/README.md

 - The URL of the deployed application.

 - The URL of the GitHub repository, with a unique name and a readme describing the project.

+lets see if this new machine can do this.